MillenniumDawn/Millennium-Dawn/README.md

 MD has a number of maintainers who can push and pull from master.
 Most lead devs and a handful of select developers can also approve merge requests.
 If you need a merge request approved, please start by requesting a council member to look at the merge request in the discord.

+## Fork Users
+Thanks for wanting to help with MD!
+Please make sure to add yourself to [Authors](./AUTHORS.txt) and that your change is in the [Changelog](./Changelog.txt) so we can give you credit and that your update is added to the changelog.

 Thanks for reading!

 Sincerely, Bird